Risk Management in Flying

 Dancing With The Lizard: Flying and Your Brain

+Check out their line of headsets, camera cables, and LED lighting today!
 I am not a doctor or a scientist, but in doing some research for another project I learned some interesting things about the brain that translates to this grand endeavor we call flying.
-The Cerebral Cortex, the largest area of the brain, is where most thinking functions occur.
-The cortex consists of four lobes: – The Frontal Lobe…
+The Cerebral Cortex, the largest area of the brain, is where most thinking…

 July 29, 2013